-Sydney's new Level 1 water restrictions were put in place from 1st June, 2019.
+Sydney's new Level 2 water restrictions are now in place.
 Why?

 Water restrictions limit how and when we use drinking water outdoors and help reduce demand when we’re not getting enough rain.

 Water restrictions apply to everyone in Sydney, the Blue Mountains and the Illawarra.
 This includes both residents and businesses.
 If we all do our bit and save a little, it will make a big difference across Greater Sydney.

 HOW WE CAN HELP YOU

 All of our Sustainable irrigation solutions comply with the new Level 2 Water Restrictions.
 If you have an existing irrigation system and you're not sure if it complies with the new restrictions, contact us, we are very happy to provide you with expert advice!

 If you would like a NEW Smart irrigation system installed, we can design a solution for you, install it & provide maintenance services.
 A complete Smart solution.

 Fines of $220 apply to individuals and $550 for businesses

 We have been granted Sydney Water Exemptions under Level 2 Water Restrictions.